radoya-panic/feature-engineering/README.md

 # Feature engineering
 Feature engineering is a course offered on codecademy.
 This repository is a collection of exercises I completed for the course.

+## Course projects
+-